Skip to content

 Giovanni’s Shrimp Truck

 You will know when you are getting close to Giovanni’s Shrimp Truck as the smell of garlic wafts through the air.
 Giovanni’s is arguably the best of all Oahu shrimp trucks.
-You will find this food truck permanently parked, among others, in a lot with a shaded area.
+The original location in Kahuku on the North Shore is permanently parked, among others, in a lot with a shaded area.
 You will instantly know which is Giovanni’s from the long lines, and trust us, it will be worth the wait.
 The shrimp are cooked shell-on in lemon butter with heaps of chopped garlic.
 Local favorites include the Shrimp Scampi and the original Lemon Butter Shrimp.
 If you are feeling adventurous, try the No Refund – Hot & Spicy!
+Giovanni’s also has locations in Haleiwa and inside the H Mart food court in Kakaako.

 Website Map